trustgraph-ai/trustgraph/README.md

 ## Introduction

 TrustGraph deploys a full E2E (end-to-end) AI solution with native GraphRAG in minutes.
+Autonomous Knowledge Agents build ultra-dense knowlege graphs to fully capture all knowledge context.
 TrustGraph is designed for maximum flexibility and modularity whether it's calling Cloud LLMs or deploying SLMs On-Device.
 TrustGraph ingests data to build a RDF style knowledge graph to enable accurate and private `RAG` responses using only the knowledge you want, when you want.

 The pipeline processing components are interconnected with a pub/sub engine to maximize modularity for agent integration.
 The core processing components decode documents, chunk text, create mapped embeddings, generate a RDF knowledge graph, generate AI predictions from either a Cloud LLM or On-Device SLM.